 GMS admits students who are facing academic challenges, however, it does not have the necessary supports to accommodate students with profound or severe behavioural problems or special needs.

 Students wear uniform dress/spirit wear provided by GMS.

-After three years of operation GMS, will be eligible for the partial funding other funded independent schools in Manitoba receive.
-This will offset some of the cost per student but because of small class sizes, longer school days, enrichment activities, summer programs, transportation and other supports, along with being an intentionally small school, the cost per student will be significantly greater than those incurred by traditional independent schools, parochial schools and public schools.
+After three years of operation GMS, began receiving the partial funding other funded independent schools in Manitoba receive.
+This offsets some of the cost per student but because of small class sizes, longer school days, enrichment activities, summer programs, transportation and other supports, along with being an intentionally small school, the cost per student is significantly greater than those incurred by traditional independent schools, parochial schools and public schools.